UBC strives to create a diverse learning environment that reflects the world beyond the campus.

 The Vancouver Summer Program is a four-week academic program offered at UBC for international students studying at partner universities.
 Groups of students take academic courses in various UBC faculties, while learning about Canadian practices and culture.

-The 11-month program is designed to support international students in their transition to Canada and UBC.
-A strong financial aid program helps the college attract students from diverse economic backgrounds.
-Recruiting priorities are school systems and countries from which UBC has few students.
+The 11-month Vantage One programs combine first year coursework with additional academic mentorship and English language resources.
+These programs support international students in their successful progression into the second year of their chosen UBC degree.
+A strong financial aid program, with more than 40 awards yearly, helps the college attract students from diverse economic backgrounds.
+Recruiting priorities are focused on engaging with school systems and countries from which UBC has few students.
 With more than 25 nationalities represented, Vantage College is making an important contribution to UBC’s diverse campus community.

 St. John’s College is a graduate residential college that creates a unique community dedicated to intercultural understanding and engagement.
 Two-thirds of its students are from outside Canada.

 Green College is a unique graduate residential college.
 It is home to 100 graduate students, postdoctoral scholars and visiting artists and academics invested in interdisciplinary learning.
 The College strives to achieve diversity in academic discipline, gender, and international representation.